 The burdensome system of "accounting" is not the only way in which the interim final rule exacerbates the constitutional problems with the tax mandate.
 The rule requires States to measure a "reduction" in net tax revenue by reference to the 2019 fiscal year.
-Although Treasury justifies this requirement by describing 2019 as the "last full fiscal year prior to the COVID-19 public health emergency," 86 Fed.
-Reg. at 26,800, it is also necessarily a baseline that reflects the policy preferences of past legislatures and governors, and not the will of the people as reflected in intervening elections.
-Thus, by way of the interim final rule, Treasury seeks to subvert the will of each State's voters on an always-important election issue.
-Moreover, the rule does not take account of the many things that could transpire between 2021 and 2024 that make freezing in amber the 2019 fiscal year an especially burdensome and intrusive requirement.
+Although Treasury justifies this requirement by describing 2019 as the "last full fiscal year prior to the COVID-19 public health emergency," the rule does not take account of all the many things that could transpire between 2021 and 2024 that make freezing in amber the 2019 fiscal year an especially burdensome and intrusive requirement.
 And tying recoupment to the year 2019 forces States to look to the past rather than the future in gauging their policy priorities.
 Thus, even if a State projects that a tax cut will increase its revenue in the long run, the State must weigh that benefit against the risk that one year's revenue will dip below the 2019 level and subject the State to a potential recoupment action.
-In short, the tax mandate and the interim final rule install Treasury in a supervisory capacity over the States that is foreign to our system of federalism.
+In short, the tax mandate and the interim final rule install Treasury in a supervisory capacity that is foreign to our system of federalism.
 See Billings, 29 U.S. at 544.

-2. On top of all that, the mandate suffers from the additional infirmity of being impermissibly coercive.
-As the Supreme Court reaffirmed in NFIB v.
-Sebelius, when Congress offers federal funds to States on the condition that they enact or refrain from enacting certain policies, the condition is permissible only if the offer is voluntary not just in theory, but in fact.
+2. On top of all that, ARPA's tax mandate suffers from the additional infirmity that it is impermissibly coercive.
+As the Supreme Court reaffirmed in NFIB, when Congress offers federal funds to States on the condition that they enact or refrain from enacting certain policies, the condition is permissible only if the offer is voluntary not just in theory, but in fact.
 See 567 U.S. at 577.
 This remains true regardless of whether the condition is framed as a grant or a withdrawal of funds.
 In either instance, the limitation is critical because, "[n]o matter how powerful the federal interest involved, the Constitution simply does not give Congress the authority to require the States to regulate."
 New York v.
 United States, 505 U.S. 144, 178 (1992).
-By circumventing that rule, efforts to use the power of the federal purse to coerce States to do Congress' bidding "undermine the status of the States as independent sovereigns in our federal system."
-NFIB v.
-Sebelius, 567 U.S. at 577.
+By effectively circumventing that rule, efforts to use the power of the federal purse to coerce States to do Congress' bidding "undermine the status of the States as independent sovereigns in our federal system."
+NFIB, 567 U.S. at 577.
 It is thus incumbent on courts to carefully "scrutinize" spending legislation to ensure that Congress is "not using financial inducements to exert a 'power akin to undue influence" on the States.
 Id. (quoting Steward Mach.
 Co. v.
 Davis, 301 U.S. 548, 590 (1937)).
 Federal "pressure turns into compulsion" when States no longer have a "legitimate choice whether to accept the federal conditions in exchange for federal funds."
 Id. at 577, 643.